Poulpes/onboarding/readme.md

 ### Tools
 Regarding tools and processes:
-- Trello is our number 1 tool when managing project.
+- Clubhouse is our number 1 tool when managing project.
 - Internal communication goes through Slack
 - Emails are for external communication: Poulpes <-> Client
 - Code is on GitHub other materials are stored on Google Poulpe's Team Drives
 - Planning and scheduling is made easy with a well-informed Google Calendar

-#### Trello
+#### Clubhouse
-**Make sure to create an account on [Trello](https://trello.com) with your @poulpe.co address**.
-We'll add you to the team.
+We'll add you to the [Clubhouse](https://clubhouse.io/) organisation **with your @poulpe.co address**..

-Every project has its own board.
-The precise name and number of lists may vary from projects to projects but you'll aways somehow find:
-- an "INPUT" or "NOTES" card giving access to input data of the projects: requirements, maquettes, notes, etc.
-- a backlog list
-- an in-progress list
-- a done list

-We've been trying some other tools (GitHub issues, Jira, etc.) but Trello feels the more practical/convenient/simple to collaborate on each project and to onboard client in the project management process.
+We are just starting to use this tool, and we are planning on making a small presentation so we all get on board with the processes.

 #### Slack
 We use Slack... a lot for internal communications *(project related, agency related, life related, etc.)* and even for external communication with some clients.